DUNE-DAQ/runconf-ui/docs/quick_start.md

 To get started, follow the [Installation Guide](README.md) in the README to set up the environment and install the necessary dependencies.
 Once runconf-ui is installed you can launch the application and start exploring its features.

-## Setting up the Remote and Emulation environment
+## Setting up the Remote environment
 `runconf-ui` uses [`runconftools`](https://github.com/DUNE-DAQ/runconftools/tree/develop) to interface with the remote gitlab repositories.
 In order to access these you need to setup a gitlab token.
 In order to set this up follow [these steps](https://docs.gitlab.com/user/profile/personal_access_tokens/) then in your `~/.netrc` file add
 ```sh
 machine gitlab.cern.ch